 OLP plans, develops, and administers the University Employee Housing Assistance Program ("Program") components for members of the Academic Senate, members of the Senior Management Group, and other designated classes of employees, as approved by The Regents in June 1984 and amended from time to time.
-The housing and loan-related operations of OLP are self-supporting, utilizing service fee revenues and Faculty Housing Program Reserve Fund earnings.
+The housing and loan-related operations of OLP are self-supporting, utilizing service fee revenues, and Faculty Housing Program Reserve Fund earnings.

 The main Program components are the Mortgage Origination Program ("MOP") and the Supplemental Home Loan Program ("SHLP").
 MOP provides first deed of trust mortgage loans.
 SHLP primarily provides secondary financing, using authorized campus fund sources.
 In limited cases, SHLP provides primary mortgage loan financing.
+In August 2022, a new Zero Interest-SHLP ("ZIP-SHLP") loan product was implemented.
+ZIP-SHLP provides secured subordinate financing with no monthly payments and zero percent interest with a forgivable feature.